Nathaniel-Vaur-Henel/spring-utilities/libraries/spring-utilities-data/README.md

 And if you need to add a new parameter, just add a line in your enum. 👍

+Instead of `enum`, you can create a `class` with instanced objects, but it's not recommended.

 ### Detailed

 #### Write your own RequestParamType